rprtr258/lish/ink/ink/SPEC.md

 ## Builtins

 ### Metaprogramming and packaging
-- `load(string) => composite`: load the Ink expressions from another file as a _module_ to a different program file.
-The values declared in the top frame of the loaded module will be entries in the composite value returned by `load`.
+- `import(string) => any`: import the Ink expressions from another file as a _module_ to a different program file.
+The values declared in the top frame of the imported module will be entries in the composite value returned by `import`.
 If currently executing from a file, Ink will search relative to the executing file.
 Otherwise (e.g. if running from standard input or through the `-eval` flag), Ink will search relative to the current working directory of the running process.
-Ink programs loaded this way are deduplicated by a canonicalized URL within a single Engine.
+Ink programs imported this way are deduplicated by a canonicalized URL within a single Engine.

 ### System interfaces
 - `args() => list`: argv of the currently running process